Super ShowDown (2020): Storylines

 On the January 6 episode of Raw, WWE Champion Brock Lesnar declared himself as the first entrant in the men's Royal Rumble match as he felt that no one was worthy of challenging him for the title.
 A few weeks later on the January 20 episode, Ricochet interrupted a promo by Paul Heyman and declared that he was not afraid to fight Lesnar and asked if Lesnar was scared to fight him.
 In response, Lesnar attacked Ricochet with a low blow and stated he was not scared.
-At the Royal Rumble, Lesnar dominated the first half of the Royal Rumble match until Ricochet entered as the fifteenth entrant.
+At the Royal Rumble, Lesnar dominated the first half of the Royal Rumble match until Ricochet entered as the 15th entrant.
 In response to what Lesnar did to him on Raw, Ricochet attacked Lesnar from behind with a low blow, which allowed eventual winner Drew McIntyre to eliminate him with a Claymore Kick.
 On the February 3 episode of Raw, Ricochet won a triple threat match to earn a WWE Championship opportunity against Lesnar at Super ShowDown.

 At the Royal Rumble, Roman Reigns defeated King Corbin in a falls count anywhere match; both also unsuccessfully competed in the Royal Rumble match.
 Reigns and The Usos (Jey Uso and Jimmy Uso) then defeated Corbin, Dolph Ziggler, and Robert Roode on the following episode of SmackDown in a six-man tag team match, in which the losers ate dog food.
-The following week, Corbin stated that he should have won all of those matches and that he would have won the ones against Reigns had it not been for The Usos' interference.
+The following week, Corbin stated that he should have won all of those matches and that he would have won the ones against Reigns had it not been for The Usos's interference.
 He then demanded one more match with Reigns, who came out and attacked Corbin, who managed to escape.
 Afterwards, Reigns accepted the challenge as a Steel Cage match, which was scheduled for Super ShowDown.

 On the February 10 episode of Raw, a gauntlet match for the first-ever Tuwaiq Trophy was scheduled for Super ShowDown.
 AJ Styles, United States Champion Andrade, Bobby Lashley, Erick Rowan, R-Truth, and Rusev were announced for the match.
 Rusev, however, was removed from the match and replaced by Rey Mysterio on the February 24 episode of Raw.